flutter-news-app-full-source-code/flutter-news-app-mobile-client-full-source-code/memory-bank/activeContext.md

 - Updated the search page to use shared widgets for initial, loading, and error states.
 - Simplified the search bar by integrating it directly into the AppBar.
 - Added a search button to the AppBar to trigger the search.
+- Refactored the headlines search feature to support infinite scrolling.

 ## Next Steps